Sifchain/sifnode/docs/peggy/docs/Scenarios/evmImport.md

     `EthBridge Module` to update its state on the sifchain blockchain as having processed that claim.
 19. Finally, after sifchain successfully processes the successful claim, it will emit a new event signaling the claim was processed successfully.

-!> Currently, Cosmos Events are transmitted in code for every EthBridgeClaim submitted, but we don't seem to have any events for when a successful claim is transmitted as step 17 calls for.
-Is this in the code and/or needed/wanted?

 ## Fees
 Anytime a user wants to import assets into sifchain, there are two types of fees that need to be accounted for, user incurred fees and relayer/witness incurred fees.